melon-vanilla-sour/blog-posts/20231028-issues-when-using-docker-mysql-database-with-prisma.md.md

 ---
-title: Using Docker MySQL Database with Prisma
+title: Issues When Using Docker MySQL Database with Prisma
 category: programming
 tags:
   - programming